Hamza-Bin-Aamir/PIVOT/readme.md

 ## Dataset

-This project employs a dual-source data strategy to ensure both generalization against academic benchmarks and specificity to clinical environments.
-The model is pre-trained on the public LUNA16 dataset (a subset of LIDC-IDRI) and fine-tuned on private clinical data.
+This project employs an open-source data strategy to ensure both generalization against academic benchmarks and reproducibility.
+The model is pre-trained on the public LUNA16 dataset (a subset of LIDC-IDRI).

-### 1. Public Benchmark: LUNA16 / LIDC-IDRI
+### Public Benchmark: LUNA16 / LIDC-IDRI

 The primary training and validation are conducted using the **LUNA16 (LUng Nodule Analysis 2016)** dataset, which is a curated subset of the larger **LIDC-IDRI** database.